docusign/code-examples-php/README.md

 **Step 3.** Run **`composer install`** to install the dependencies listed in the `composer.json` file.

-**Step 4.** On the XAMPP Control Panel, to the left of Apache, select the red "X" to install Apache web server.
+**Step 4.** Run XAMPP as administrator.
+On the XAMPP Control Panel, to the left of Apache, select the red "X" to install Apache web server.

 ![Install Apache](./docs/apache_x_box.jpg)